- Recruitment of Patient and Public Voice (PPV) partners for Digital Health Programmes

 NHS England wants to ensure that its PPV partners are representative of the population and that a wide range of people are appointed to these roles.
 For this reason, members of the public can hold a maximum of two paid roles on NHS England standing groups or committees that are a formal part of the structure and attract a participation payment.

 Please see the application form and information pack for further details and to apply.
+Easy read versions of the application form and information pack are available.
 If you would like to receive an application pack in other formats, such as hard copy, please contact firstname.lastname@example.org.

 A huge, Happy New Year from everyone at the Patient Online team!